faiface/blog/content/post/how-i-built-audio-lib-composite-pattern.md

 together.
 Note, that we call `ex()` inside the loop, because the `Expr` type is a function and calling it yields the result.

-Now we have some material to start using our arithmetic expression library.
+Now we have some material to start using our arithmetic expressions library.

 ```go
 ex1 := Sum(Const(1), Const(2), Const(3))